 About Milltown House

-Milltown House is the iconic luxury accommodation property on Dingle’s Waterfront.
+Milltown House is the iconic and charming accommodation property on Dingle’s Waterfront.

 Owners – Patrick Wade and Stephen McPhilemy have lovingly restored Milltown House to its status as a landmark accommodation property in Dingle.
-It is also one of the premier boutique Bed and Breakfast’s in all of Munster and South-Western Ireland.
+It is also one of the premier boutique Bed and Breakfast’s along Ireland’s ‘Wild Atlantic Way’.

 Milltown offers 10 huge en-suite rooms, 5 with glorious views of the Atlantic Ocean and Dingle Bay.

-We are on the fringe of Dingle village, only 10 minute walk to the centre of town.
-We offer a first-class accommodation experience, a serene private environment, and a hearty Irish welcome.
+Our landmark property on the fringe of Dingle village, only 10 minute walk to the centre of town.
+We offer a first-class accommodation experience, a serene private environment and a hearty Irish welcome.

 We enjoy a decor that tastefully blends the 120 year old history of this traditional Irish House with Milltown House’s year long flirtation with Hollywood stars and directors in 1969.

-We have invested in a new library-bar, the ‘Robert Mitchum Bar’ which is fully licensed and allows us to treat our guests to a cold beer or a nice glass of wine on arrival or after check-in, a service appreciated by all guests after a day of travelling or before going out to enjoy one of Dingles’ many fine restaurants.
-We offer all guests a complimentary drink during our daily ‘6 o’clock toast’.
+We have invested in a new library-bar, the ‘Robert Mitchum Bar’ which is fully licensed and allows us to offer our guests a cold Dingle beer, a nice glass of wine or a famous ‘Dingle Gin & Tonic’ on arrival or after check-in.
+This is a service appreciated by all guests after a day of travelling or before going out to enjoy one of Dingles’ many fine restaurants.

 Le meas/with respect,